shals1031/genentech/README.md

 # Pharma Compliance Tool

-A sophisticated Tkinter-based GUI application for analyzing different types of content for compliance with pharmaceutical regulations across different countries.
+A sophisticated Flask web application for analyzing different types of content for compliance with pharmaceutical regulations across different countries.

 ## Features